First Home Owners

 The key point I want to make here is that if you want to borrow money from the bank to buy your home, you need to show the bank that you are capable of saving money too.

-Getting the Grants and using them as a deposit is a fantastic leg up, but by no means does it give the bank (who is about to take a risk on you), any evidence to suggest you have discipline with your money.
+Getting the First Home Owners Grant and using it as a deposit is a fantastic leg up, but by no means does it give the bank (who is about to take a risk on you), any evidence to suggest you have discipline with your money.

 Banks love people who can reliably make their home loan repayments each month.